mgechev/blog.mgechev.com/_posts/2016-01-23-angular2-viewchildren-contentchildren-difference-viewproviders.md

 And yes, it was that easy!
 Now we are ready to define what the concepts of **view children** and **content children** are. **The children element which are located inside of its template of a component are called *view children* **.
 On the other hand, **elements which are used between the opening and closing tags of the host element of a given component are called *content children* **.

-This means that `todo-input` and `todo` could be considered view children of `todo-app`, and `footer` (if it is defined as Angular 2 component or directive) could be considered as a content child.
+This means that `todo-input` and `todo-item` could be considered view children of `todo-app`, and `app-footer` (if it is defined as Angular 2 component or directive) could be considered as a content child.

 #### Accessing View and Content Children